xexraa/Movie-watchlist/README.md

 This is a site for creating a watchlist of videos added by users

+## In short

+- the main page is open to the public and has a list of all videos that have been added by users
+- after logging in, everyone has access to their private movie list
+- deletion and editing is done only by logged in users and only in your own movie list
+- there is an option to track when I last watched this video by clicking on the link and rate it by adding stars
+- and there is a publicly available option that does not require logging in to set a light or dark mode

 ## Where to start?
 The application has a home page, a login and registration section, a light and dark mode, after logging in a list of videos that the user has added.
 1. Home page with dark and light mode